jdelvalle12/password-generator/README.md

 ## Description

-This application allows users to generate a password with a certain criteria to meet the requirements for a secured password.
+This application allows users to generate a password with a certain criteria to meet for a secured password.

 ## Setup Requirements